MEET THE TEAM

 Director of Communications

-Filmmaker and pastor, Elijah Mickelson is passionate about the intersection of culture and faith.
+Elijah Mickelson, filmmaker and pastor, is passionate about the intersection of culture and faith.
 An MDiv graduate of Gordon-Conwell Theological Seminary, ordained since 2006, he has served in pastoral and communication roles in diverse urban environments for the last 14 years.
 Elijah is also the founder of the Filmmaker Collaborative.

 He has directed projects such as Cry Out, Voices of Human Trafficking, and Boston’s Civic Leader Summit.
 However, his proudest achievements include filming an underwater music video with his two brothers and being the first to fly a drone inside Boston City Hall (with the Mayor’s permission).
 Elijah and his wife, Stacie, have two beautiful daughters, Eden and Anna.